 Storage and freezing

-Store these vegan oat flour cookies in an airtight container in the fridge for up to five days or freeze them for up to six months.
+Store these cookies in an airtight container in the fridge for up to five days or freeze them for up to three months.
+Then thaw at room temperature before serving.

 More gluten-free cookie recipes

-- These maple syrup and walnut cookies are easy to make delicious.
+- These vegan walnut cookies are easy to make delicious.

-- These cornbread cookies are soft and subtly sweet.
+- These chewy corn flour cookies are soft and subtly sweet.

 Equipment